GlynLeine/RealisticPlantSim/README.md

 ## OUR SOLUTION
 The Realistic Plant Simulation (RPS) application is built as a suite of editor tools within Unity.
 These tools offer the possibility to the ROS comunity to test their code within a virtualized environment inside of Unity.
 This is less time consuming and more graphically realistic than the current ways of testing their code using programs like Gazebo or going out to a field with an actual robot.

+### Manual
+For a full manual to our project with instruction on how to set it up and how to use it.
+Including links to external parts of the project that aren't on this repository.
+Please refer to the user manual: [User Manual](https://docs.google.com/document/d/1ElO3Z174t5oolri0vyFrG4HCnSy8ZSZZBn0QKAvnmeU/edit?usp=sharing)

 ### DESIRED OUTCOME
 To address all of these issues an application needs to be created that can implement all of these requirements and possibly more in the future.